meek0/clin-portal-ui/README.md

 # About
-This project is a frontend web application designed to be used in specific clinical environments specialized in genomics.
+This project is the frontend web application for _clin_ and is designed to be used in specific environments specialized in genomics.

 # Usage